mcneel/developer.rhino3d.com/content/en/guides/scripting/advanced-async/index.md

 RhinoApp.WriteLine("End Task");
 ```

-By adding the line `// async:true`, we can force this complete script to run on a Non-UI thread, keeping Rhino UI active so we can continue working while the script is running (this is a feature of Rhino Script Editor and not C# language):
+By adding the line `// async:true`, we can force this complete script to run on a Non-UI thread, keeping Rhino UI active so we can continue working while the script is running:

 ```csharp
 // #! csharp